Brycon

 They feed heavily on fruits and seeds, but also take other plant material, invertebrates and small fish.
 Their food is typically taken from the water, but they are able to jump out of the water to "pluck" low-hanging seeds and fruits directly from trees.
 Some seeds are crushed when eaten, but may also pass undamaged through the fish, making them seed dispersers.

-Brycon support important fisheries and based on a review by IBAMA, they are the fifth most caught fish by weight in the Brazilian Amazon.
+Brycon support important fisheries, and, based on a review by IBAMA, they are the fifth most caught fish by weight in the Brazilian Amazon.

+One fossil member of this genus is known in †Brycon avus (Woodward, 1898) from the Oligocene-aged Tremembé Formation of Brazil.
+A slightly older potential specimen of B. avus is also known from the Late Eocene/Early Oligocene of the Aiuruoca Basin.

 Species

-There are currently 46 recognized species in this genus: